-Tidal power is extremely dominated by the lowest energy class of 0-500 W/m2 covering 403,781 km2, which is 99.6% of the total area assessed.
-The cable overlap for the rare higher energy areas is at most 20.1% (12 of 59 km2) for 500-1,000 W/m2 in the West and less than 3% for the even rarer higher energy classes of 1,000-1,500 or >1,500 found only in Alaska or the East.
+The cable overlap for tidal energy sites is 20.1% (12 of 59 km2) for low-intensity sites (500-1,000 W/m2) and less than 3% for the the most energetic sites with power densities >1,000 W/m2.

+The proposed avoidance areas should be deemed advisory.
+Overlap with recommended or even minimum avoidance area does not nullify the possibility of renewable energy development there.
+Rather, it should alert the developer to contact the cable industry and negotiate reasonable terms.
+These avoidance zones are advised according to traditional methods of submarine cable repair involving grappling of the submarine cable and buoying to the surface for repair, hence allowance for sway of boat as a function of depth.
+In future, remotely operated vehicles may narrow safe operating distances.

+These avoidance areas are limited to the most recent submarine cable data used to generate them, which is 2012 for this report.
+In future, more current areas of avoidance could be extracted from electronic navigation charts, which get updated more regularly.

 Background

-Demand for abundant and diverse resources in the oceans is growing, necessitating marine spatial planning.
-To inform development of Marine Hydrokinetic (MHK) and Offshore Wind (OSW) resources, the Department of Energy (DOE) has asked NREL to identify — and mitigate where possible — the competing uses between MHK/OSW technologies and subsea power/telecom cables.
+Demand for abundant and diverse resources in the oceans is growing, which is emphasizing the importance of marine spatial planning.
+To inform development of Marine Hydrokinetic (MHK) and Offshore Wind (OSW) resources, the Department of Energy (DOE), NREL, and EcoQuants, LLC have undertaken this competing uses analysis between MHK/OSW technologies and submarine power/telecom cables.
 The first step in this work is to identify and quantify the overlap between the MHK/OSW resource availability and existing cable routes.

+[

+Terms:

+spatial separation scheme

+Default and Minimum Separation Distances

+Status of:

+All US: 100% clean and renewable wind, water, and sunlight (WWS) all-sector energy roadmaps for the 50 United States [@z.jacobson_100_2015]